HNK Solicitors HNK Solicitors

 Unfortunately, under the new rules, the controlled area surrounding Downing Street and parliamentary buildings has been extended.
 In the controlled area, the right to protest is limited.
 Furthermore, any obstruction to vehicles moving in and out of the area is now an offence.
 This is understandably frustrating for many protestors who want their message to be heard by the government, so naturally would elect to march by their workplace.

 Also, further legislation restricts the right to protest by blocking roads, as activists are banned from blocking a highway.
-The tactic has gained popularity in recent years, particularly among climate activist groups such as Just Stop Oil, who often combine the method with gluing themselves to the tarmac.
+The tactic has gained popularity in recent years, particularly among climate activist groups such as Just Stop Oil, who often combine the method with glueing themselves to the tarmac.

 Regardless of whether the road is open or if it’s already been closed by the police, under the new act protestors may face up to 51 weeks in prison and an unlimited fine.